Madeline-Ong/Madeline-Ong.github.io/Guided Learning Project/Research/Introduction to Encryption and Ciphers.md

 <a name="transposition"></a>
 ## Transposition Ciphers
 The ciphers under this category of "transposition" changes the position of the letters but the letters' "identities" do not change.
-For ex
+For example, take the plaintext to be "Hello world!", there are 3 instances of the letter "l".
+The resulting ciphertext would still have 3 instances of the letter "l".

 Examples:
 <a name="rail_fence"></a>